reshufflehq/reshuffle-aws-connectors/doc/AWSElasticTranscoderConnector.md

 service API can be found [here](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/ElasticTranscoder.html).

-The following examples provides two API endpoints, one for initiate a transcoding job and another for tracking its progress:
+The following example provides two API endpoints, one to initiate a transcoding job and another for tracking its progress:

 ```js